 - Headlamp and flashing red light

 - Billed Hat/Visor – not mentioned above but a knit beanie is good in the coast range.

-- Run Gum (because you don’t have a coffeemaker in the van)
+- Spring Koffee (you don't have a coffee maker in your van)

 - Good, Nutritious, Wholesome Food